 As a camp program is only as effective as the people who implement it, considerable thought goes into the choice of the resident camp staff at Road’s End Farm.
 Prerequisites for selection to the staff include competence, a sincere desire to work with children, and the ability to serve as an admirable role model.
 Once chosen, staff members are often reminded of the virtues of kindness, teamwork, and leadership by good example.
-Ten counselors, two cooks, and a registered nurse who is on-call and stops by regularly, assist Alicia and Tom in providing positive camp experiences for everyone.
+Ten to twelve counselors, two cooks, and a registered nurse who is on-call and resides at the Farm during the summer, help to provide positive camp experiences for everyone.
 Deserving seventeen-year-olds, who have been campers at the Farm and know which end is up, also lend helping hands as counselors-in-training.

 Inasmuch as children are children regardless of race or religion, a girl needs only to desire a leisurely, fun-filled camp experience and be willing to freely contribute to that end to be welcomed and respected at Road’s End Farm.
 The girls who find the Farm most appealing share a love for horses and the outdoors as well as a wish to be treated as responsible individuals.
 Naturally, many of them return year in and year out to nourish old friendships and make new ones and some eventually become counselors—just as it should be.